-The differential equation of the rectilinear motion of a particle may be written as
+The differential equation of the rectilinear motion of a particle can be written as:

-$$m\frac{d\dot{x}}{dt} = F$$ or $d(m\dot{x}) = Fdt$ (1)
+$$m\frac{d\dot{x}}{dt} = F$$ , or $d(m\dot{x}) = Fdt$ (1)

-It is assumed that the force 'F' is known as a function of time and is given by the force-time diagram as shown in the above figure.
-The right hand side of equation (1) is then represented by the area of the shaded elemental strip of height F and width dt in the force-time diagram.
-This quantity is called as the impulse of the force F in the time interval dt.
-The expression $m\dot{x}$ on the left hand side of the equation states that the differential change of the momentum of the particle during the time interval dt is equal to the impulse of the acting force during the same time interval.
+It is assumed that the force 'F' is known as a function of time.
+It is given by the force-time diagram as shown in the above figure.
+The right-hand side of Eq.
+(1) is then represented by the area of the shaded elemental strip of height 'F' and width 'dt' in the force-time diagram.
+This quantity is called the impulse of the force F in the time interval dt.
+The expression $m\dot{x}$ on the left-hand side of the equation is called the momentum of the particle.
+The equation states that the differential change of the momentum of the particle during the time interval dt is equal to the impulse of the acting force during the same time interval.
 Impulse and momentum have the same dimensions of the product of mass and velocity.

-Integrating equation (1), we get $\left| m\dot{x} - m\dot{x}0 = \int_0^t F dt \right|$, where \dot{x}0 is the velocity of the particle at time t = 0.
+Integrating Eq.
+(1), we get:

+$$m\dot{x} - m\dot{x}0 = \int_0^t F \, dt \, \bigg| \, ,$$

+where $\dot{x}0$ is the velocity of the particle at time t = 0

-Thus the total change in the momentum of a particle during a finite time interval is equal to the impulse of the acting force during the same time interval.
+Thus, the total change in the momentum of a particle, during a finite time interval, is equal to the impulse of the acting force during the same time interval.
 This impulse is represented by the area OBCD of the force-time diagram.
 The equation of momentum-impulse is particularly useful when dealing with a system of particles, since in such cases the calculation of the impulse can often be eliminated.
-As a specific example, consider the case of a gun and shell as shown in the figure below, which may be considered as a system of two particles.
-During the extremely short interval of explosion, the forces 'F' acting on the shell and gun and representing the gas pressure in the barrel are varying in an unknown manner and a calculation of the impulses of these forces would be extremely difficult.
+As a specific example, consider the case of a gun and shell as shown in the following figure, which may be considered as a system of two particles.
+During the extremely short interval of explosion, the forces 'F' acting on the shell and gun and representing the gas pressure in the barrel are varying in an unknown manner.
+A calculation of the impulses of these forces would be extremely difficult.

 However, the relation between the velocity of the shell and velocity of recoil of the gun can be obtained without calculation of the impulse.
-Since the forces 'F' are in the nature of action and reaction between the shell and gun, they must at all times be equal and opposite, and hence their impulses for the interval of explosion are equal and opposite since the forces act exactly the same time 't'.
+Since the forces 'F' are in the nature of action and reaction between the shell and gun, they must at all times be equal and opposite.
+Hence, their impulses for the interval of explosion are equal and opposite since the forces act exactly for the same time 't'.

-Let m_1 and m_2 be the masses of the shell and gun respectively.
-If the initial velocities of the shell and gun are assumed to be zero and if the external forces are neglected, then
+Let $m_1$ and $m_2$ be the masses of the shell and gun.
+If the initial velocities of the shell and gun are assumed to be zero, and if the external forces are neglected, then: